What is Epiphany?

 In the Anglican tradition, each week of the Church year has a special prayer, called a “collect,” used during Sunday worship and then for the following week.

 Here are the collects for Epiphany.
-Links in the titles will take you to the Anglican Pastor Collect Reflection for that week—a short blog post to help you reflect on the collect!
+Links in the titles will take you to the Anglican Compass Collect Reflection for that week—a short blog post to help you reflect on the collect!
 (If there’s no link, we haven’t written a collect reflection for that week yet, sorry!)

 Note that, because the date of Easter changes each year, Epiphanytide or “The Season after Epiphany” can last anywhere from 40 to 63 days.
 So, some years, the last few Sundays of Epiphany don’t take place.